-Seek regular health care while pregnant.
+Seek regular health care early in pregnancy and throughout pregnancy.

 If you have had a baby too soon (a preterm birth), there is an increased likelihood you will have another.
 Make sure you share this information with your healthcare provider.
 He or she should talk with you about ways to reduce your risk of another preterm birth.

 While not very common, some conditions can make you more likely to have your baby too soon.
 Don’t be afraid to ask your health provider what these conditions are.
 If you have one of these conditions, like a “short cervix”, your doctor may suggest treatments like progesterone therapy or cervical cerclage to delay the birth of your baby.